Appeal procedure

 • a teaching profile

-After submitting your application, you realize that you forgot to upload documents to the application portal?
-You are welcome to send additional documents by e-mail, stating your application number (you will receive this with the automatic confirmation of receipt) to the Appeals Management:
+Have you noticed after submitting your application that you have forgotten to upload documents to the application portal?
+You are welcome to send additional documents by email, stating your application number (you will receive this with the automatic confirmation of receipt), to the Appointment Management Office:

 berufungsmanagement(at)hs-niederrhein.de